 If the property has solar panels and you’ll be responsible for energy bills, you’ll for sure sign up to a plan with a solar feed-in tariff and benefit from any savings.
 Clear this thing first with your lessor before signing any agreement.

 7. What should I look in for in an energy plan?

 Make sure you pick the best energy plan for you, try to identify, study features and discounts such as stated below:

-- Convenient bill cycles/options: You can look for a provider that offers flexible payment options in terms of fortnightly or monthly bills.
+You can look for a provider that offers flexible payment options in terms of fortnightly or monthly bills.
 You may prefer not to receive estimated bills or would like to consider bill smoothing or fixed cost payments.
-You can choose an option on how you want to receive your bills, either via email or post- some charge extra for paper bills.
+Choose an option on how you want to receive your bills, either via email or post- some charge extra for paper bills.